grayherm/handbook/docs/the-unit/code-of-conduct.md

 The banned memes, and all other sub-meme variants of said memes, are as follows:

 - "They did surgery on a grape"

+## 5. Don't Listen to Collin

+Seriously, he's fucking retarded.
+Why do you guys keep listening to him like he even has a right to an opinion?